Finding a Doctor

 PDF recommends that each person with Parkinson’s see a movement disorder specialist.
 There may not be a movement disorder specialist in your area.
 In this case you may still be able to receive good care by finding the right general neurologist or even gerontologist, internist or general practitioner - especially if they are willing to consult with a movement specialist as needed.

-You should feel comfortable in this relationship and feel that it is a good “match.”
+You should feel comfortable in your relationship with your doctor and feel that it is a good “match.”
 If not, perhaps you need to find a new doctor that can work better with you and your family.

 Is your doctor right for you?
 Consider these questions:

-- Are you comfortable speaking with your physician?
+- Are you comfortable speaking with your doctor?

 - Do you feel respected by your doctor?